offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} init container` - A container within a pod that performs initialization tasks for that pod (e.g. writing some files required by the main containers to run).

  * `{bm} sidecar container/(sidecar container|sidecar)/i` - A container within a pod that performs helper tasks for the other more important containers in that pod (e.g. collecting application logs and sending them to a database).

- * `{bm} custom metrics adapter/(custom metrics? adapter)/i` - A pod (or pod replicas) that accesses some other pod's metrics via a shared resource (e.g. shared volume) and places it into Kubernetes via CRDs for the purpose of scaling replicas via an HPA.

  * `{bm} Helm` - A tool to define, install, and upgrade applications on Kubernetes.
 Similar to a package manager for Linux distributions (e.g. apt is used to install, upgrade, and remove software on Ubuntu).